donhector/ubiquiti-drawio/README.md

 ![Screenshot of library loaded](screenshot.png)

+Now you can drag and drop the Ubiquiti shapes into your diagram.

 ## Building your own library

 Creating a new library in draw.io is also straight forward.
 That's how I created the Ubiquiti one.